Why is forestry so tax efficient?

 Who manages the forestry?

-Experienced local Woodland Managers manage our forestry.
+Experienced local woodland managers.
 They provide ongoing budgets for the development of the forest, which are reviewed by FIM and amended as necessary in order to ensure that the investment achieves the best possible return in the long term.

 How is the forestry asset valued?

 By taking into account location, the age and quality of the crop and the state of the infrastructure, in particular access to the forest.
-Value can be ascertained by market evidence and calculated on a discounted cash flow basis.
+Value is ascertained by market evidence of comparable recent forest sales and is also calculated on a discounted cash flow basis.

 How expensive is it to restock a forest?